Skip to main content

 Rural Properties

 Rural properties often have large lot sizes, and rural locations can be relatively undeveloped.
-Therefore, there may be a shortage (or absence) of recent truly comparable sales in the immediate vicinity of a subject property that is in a rural location.
+Therefore, there may be a shortage (or absence) of recent truly comparable sales in the immediate vicinity of a subject property.
 If the appraiser's analysis of the market data shows the best indicators of value for the subject property are a considerable distance away, those comparable sales can be used if it produces credible assignment results.
 The appraisal must include an explanation of why the particular comparables were selected.

 Use of Foreclosures and Short Sales

-It is acceptable to use foreclosures and short sales as comparables if the appraiser believes they are the best and most appropriate sales available.
-The appraiser must address in the appraisal report the prevalence of such sales in the subject’s neighborhood and the impact, if any, of such sales.
+It is acceptable to use foreclosures and short sales as comparables if the market data indicates they are the best and most appropriate sales available.
+The appraiser must address in the appraisal report the prevalence of such sales in the subject’s neighborhood and their impact.
 The appraiser must identify and consider any differences from the subject property, such as the condition of the property and whether any stigma has been associated with it.
 The appraiser cannot assume it is equal to the subject property.
 For example, a foreclosure or short sale property may be in worse condition when compared to the subject property, especially if the subject property is new construction or was recently renovated.
 For appraisals that are required to be UAD compliant, the appraiser must identify the financing sale type as REO sale or Short sale, as appropriate.
 (For specific information regarding comparable sale adjustments, see B4-1.3-09, Adjustments to Comparable SalesB4-1.3-09, Adjustments to Comparable Sales, and for information regarding financing types, see Fannie Mae and Freddie Mac Uniform Appraisal Dataset Specification, Appendix D: Field-Specific Standardization Requirements.

 Recent Related Announcements